fsprojects/fantomas/README.md

 For detailed guidelines, please read [Fantomas: How to use](docs/Documentation.md#using-the-command-line-tool).

-#### DotNetCliToolReference

-If you prefer an install per project, fantomas can also be installed as a `DotNetCliToolReference`.
-See [this blogpost](https://blog.nojaf.com/2018/05/03/fantomas-rejuvenated/) for more info.

 ### FAKE build system
 Fantomas can be easily integrated with FAKE build system.
 Here is a sample `build.fsx`: